 Of course, you could make a few changes to your username so that it looks unique.
 You will find tons of fonts that can make your username stand out in the crowd.

-In this post, we will check out a few easy ways to claim a Twitter username that’s already been taken.
+In this post, you will learn how to get an inactive Twitter username that’s already been taken.

-- Within 24 hours, you will receive an update on your request from Twitter support.
+- That’s it, within 24 hours, you will receive an update on your request from Twitter support.

 2. Purchase Username